 With this image, I liked the young saplings growing in a formerly clearcut area.
 In this case a horizontal shot just didn’t work for me.
 I liked the strong vertical lines.
 I also like the way the closer trees are exposed to the sun and draw your eye from right foreground to left background.

 Sunset comes late in the Yukon during the summer and early fall months.
 These shots were taken in September on Lake Labarge.
 Which one do you prefer?
-I think each has its merits, but I guess the vertical shot works better for me.
-I like the way the pier pulls my eye into the background.
+I think each has its merits, but I like the way the pier pulls my eye into the background with the vertical.

 Now, go out and try the “flips.”
 Please share your results with us.